Atlantic, Iowa: Media

 KS 95.7 offers classic rock music and is the home and away voice of the Atlantic High School Trojans.
 Many of the Atlantic High school sporting events are also live video streamed by KS 95.7.

 Meredith Communications is the owner of KSOM and KS 95.7 and is also the publisher of the website westerniowatoday.com and a daily electronic newspaper called The Daily.

 KJAN 1220 AM which features a variety music format and is licensed to Wireless Communications Corp..
 KJAN also broadcasts on FM translator 101.1.
 KJAN AM 1220/FM 101.1 features local news, sports, weather, farm and information 24 hours a day.
 Listen to Iowa Hawkeye football and basketball, St. Louis Cardinals baseball and Kansas City Chiefs football on KJAN.

 Transportation

+Atlantic is served by Interstate 80 on 3 exits approximately 7–10 to the north, the primary one being a multiplex of US-6 and US-71.
+U.S. Route 71 turns south right as it gets to town, heading towards Kansas City.
+US-6 runs mostly east/west through downtown, providing connection to Council Bluffs/Omaha and Des Moines.

 Railroads

 Atlantic is served by the Iowa Interstate Railroad, a successor to the Chicago, Rock Island and Pacific Railroad.
 Until 1970 the Rock Island Railroad Atlantic depot served a daily Council Bluffs - Chicago train.
 The railroad has one daily job, a local known as “The Rover”, that starts and ends its shift in Atlantic.
 From Atlantic service is provided to customers between Hancock and Des Moines.
 The town also sees two daily through freights.
 Daily Amtrak service is in Omaha, 58 miles to the west and Creston, 58 miles to the southeast.